-Possession, handling, transportation or use of weapons (not a firearm) and/or dangerous objects.
-No student shall possess, handle, transport, or use any weapon or other object that can reasonably be considered or used as a weapon, firearm, or dangerous object on school property or at any school-sponsored activity on or off school property.
+No student shall possess, handle, transmit, or use any weapon or other dangerous object (not a firearm or destructive device), concealed or open, or that can reasonably be considered or used as a weapon or dangerous object on school property or at any school-sponsored activity on or off school property.

-Weapons (not a firearm) and dangerous instruments include, but are not limited to BB gun, paintball gun, stun gun, air rifle, air pistol, mace/pepper spray or gas (or other chemical of like kind), bowie knife, dirk, dagger, slingshot, leaded cane, switchblade knife, blackjack, metallic knuckles, razors and razor blades, fireworks, or any sharp-pointed or sharp-edged instrument or any look-a-like weapon.
-Exceptions may include, but are not limited to, instructional supplies, unaltered nail files and clippers, and tools used under supervision for instruction or for the maintenance and preparation of food.
-Principals shall have the latitude to determine that pocket knives inadvertently brought to school and not used by the student may be considered exemptions.
+"Weapons and dangerous objects": include, but are not limited to, BB gun, paintball gun, stun gun or taser, air rifle, air pistol, mace/pepper spray, knife, slingshot, leaded cane, blackjack, metal knuckles, razors and razor blades, icepicks, fireworks, gun powder, ammunition, or bullets, box cutters, or any sharp-pointed or sharp-edged instrument or any look-a-like weapon.
+Exceptions may include, but are not limited to, instructional supplies, unaltered nail files and clippers, and tools used under supervision for instruction or for maintenance or the preparation of food.
+Principals shall have the latitude to determine that pocket knives inadvertently brought to school and not used or displayed by the student may be considered exemptions.

-Possession of narcotics, controlled substances, chemicals, counterfeit drugs and drug paraphernalia.
+9. Possession of Narcotics, Controlled Substances, Chemicals, Counterfeit Drugs and Drug Paraphernalia

 No student shall possess, use, or transmit any drug paraphernalia or counterfeit drugs.